tredford1412/BENG183Paper/Paper.md

 ## How is Snakemake used at UCSD?

-At UCSD, Professor Zhong's lab uses Snakemake as the workflow management system for **MUSIC**, a bioinformatics tool designed to analyze specific types of biological data.
+At UCSD, Professor Zhong's lab uses Snakemake as the workflow management system for MUSIC, a bioinformatics tool designed to analyze specific types of biological data.
 Snakemake ensures that MUSIC's workflows are efficient, reproducible, and easy to manage by automating tasks, handling dependencies, and streamlining complex data analyses.
 This integration allows researchers in the lab to focus on scientific insights rather than the logistical challenges of managing computational pipelines.

 ### Significance of Music